Farringdon Barrister Chambers

 At Farringdon Chambers members and staff maintain high standards at all times and take pride in the level of service offered.

 Chambers does however realise that from time to time our service may fall short of what is expected, and therefore it is essential there is a complaints procedure in place.

 Chambers is committed to dealing with all complainants confidentially, swiftly and sensitively.

-Should clients wish to make a complaint it should at the first instance be notified to the Senior Clerk or one of the Management Team.
+Should clients wish to make a complaint it should at the first instance, and within 3 months of the matter occurring, be notified to the senior clerk, Mr Robert Archer .

 Any complaints will be acknowledged within 72 hours of receipt.

 All complaints will be dealt with inline with Chambers Grievance and Complaints procedure.